Are you interested in custom microlearning development?

 - It offers practice and repetition.
-If you ever pulled an all-nighter to pass a test, you’ve likely experienced the seeping of the information leaving your brain almost as you turned in your test.
+If you ever pulled an all-nighter to pass a test, you’ve likely experienced the information leaving your brain at about the time you turned in your test.
 Microlearning offers practice and repetition on a singular subject.
 The more you practice in small increments, the more likely you are to retain the knowledge.

 Microlearning Benefits: For Your Learners and Your Organization

 The popularity of microlearning tells us that both learners and organizations are realizing the benefits.
-A well-thought-out and well-executed microlearning strategy mirrors the way we are conditioned to seek out information.
-For learners this means learning or practicing skills when they need them.
+A well-executed microlearning strategy mirrors the way we are conditioned to seek information.
+For learners, this means learning or practicing skills when they need them.
 The manufacturing industry has seen the benefit of just-in-time product delivery for years.
 Learning and development can do the same.

 Benefits for learners:

 - Learning meets real-time needs.